FartLabs/fart.tools/blog/games.md

 ---
 title: "Games at FartLabs"
-description: "Play the latest games developed at FartLabs!"
+description: "Play the latest games developed at FartLabs!
+Why do we make games?"
 authors:
   - name: "Ethan Davidson"
     username: "EthanThatOneKid"